 In a civil lawsuit, it is essential to prove that a sexual relationship or sexual abuse occurred between the claimant and their doctor or physician.
 Many times, there is no physical evidence to prove that this happened and, due to the nature of many doctor-patient visits, there are often no eyewitnesses to these acts.

 As a result, these cases can quickly become a “he said, she said” battle between the two sides—meaning the credibility of each party is a big factor in determining what actually happened.
 Often, however, there can have been similar complaints about a doctor by other patients which can help to bolster a claim.
 Furthermore, any physical evidence that does exist can prove to be vital.

 Because of the traumatic nature of any form of abuse, molestation, or sexual mistreatment, many victims do not report the incident or come forward soon after it has occurred—if at all.
 However, it is important for anyone considering legal action to be aware of the state’s statute of limitations for when a claim can be heard.

 Pursuant to Michigan Compiled Laws § 600.5805, there is a two-year deadline for taking legal action against a doctor for a claim of medical negligence.
 For sexual abuse involving a minor, the period can be extended to the victim’s 28th birthday in certain situations.
 These deadlines also apply to the employer of the abusive physician, such as a medical practice, clinic, hospital, or university.

-By reaching out to a Michigan attorney as soon as possible, a claimant can increase their chances of filing a timely doctor sexual abuse claim that satisfies this deadline, as well as to preserve potentially vital evidence.
+By reaching out to a Michigan sex abuse attorney as soon as possible, you can increase their chances of filing a timely doctor sexual abuse claim that satisfies this deadline, as well as to preserve potentially vital evidence.
 Even if you have waited many years because you were hesitant to take action, call us now to see if you can still file your lawsuit.